Ruben-Ooms/Ruben-Ooms/README.md

-I am Ruben Ooms, currently studying Computer Science with a concentration in Softare Engineering and Electrical Engineering at Tarleton State University.
+I am Ruben Ooms, currently studying Computer Science with a concentration in Software Engineering and Electrical Engineering at Tarleton State University.